-PFC Patrick F. Boone was born on November 19, 1916, in Kentucky to Frank Boone and Mary Ann Lush-Boone.
+PFC Patrick Francis Boone was born on November 19, 1916, in Grayson County, Kentucky, to Frank Boone and Mary Ann Lush-Boone.
 With his three sisters and two brothers, he lived on the family farm outside of Leitchfield, Kentucky.
 Like many others of the time, he left school after completing the eighth grade and went to work on the family farm.

+The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his father as his contact person.
 Patrick was inducted into the U.S. Army on January 22, 1941, in Louisville, Kentucky, and sent to Fort Knox, Kentucky, for basic training.
 Upon arrival at the fort, he was assigned to D Company, 192nd Tank Battalion.
-It is not known what specific armor school he attended.
+The reason was that the Army was attempting to fill out the rosters of the letter companies with men from their home states.

 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.